How to Make Sun-Dried Finger Millet Fritters (Ragi Shandige)

 - The next morning, the batter should still feel warm.
 It would have become thicker.
 Add warm water and bring it to the moderate thick pouring consistency.
 You should be able to drop a teaspoon-sized batter on the greased plastic sheet.
 Adjust the salt.
 Refer to the pic.

 - Mix 1/2 a teaspoon oil with an equal quantity of water.
 Grease the plastic sheet with this mix.
 This will make easy to remove the flakes after sun drying.

 - Take some batter in your fingers and drop 2-3 flakes at a time(approximately a teaspoon batter for a flake).
 Repeat it until you finish dropping the entire batter.
 Drop them one near the other on the plastic sheet.

 - These flakes are to be dried in the Sun.
 If you make the flakes in the morning, by evening they dry 75%.
 The portion exposed to Sun will be dry and the inner side will be still wet like.

 - At night, keep it under the fan.
-Next morning once again spread them in the Sun.
+The next morning, once again, spread them in the Sun.
 This way, dry the flakes till crisp.
 It may take about 3 days.

-- Once completely dry, store them in air tight container for future use.
+- Once completely dry, store them in an airtight container for future use.
 Fry them whenever you desire.
 They are light and crunchy when fried.
 Use them like a side dish during meals.
 Enjoy!!